beuaaa/pywinauto_recorder/README.rst

  - records a user action in a file involving the last recognized unique path

 .. note:: When it cannot find a unique path for an element it reds all the elements with the same path and it searchs a unique path in the ancestors then it greens the ancestor.The mouse coordinates recorded are relative to the center of the element recognized with a unique path

-Icons
-#####

-Three transparent icons are displayed at the top of the screen:
- - the first icon corresponds to Record/Pause mode.
-Press ALT+r to switch.
- - the second icon, after the Record/Pause mode icon, displays a green bar at each iteration of the loop.
-It allows you to see how fast the loop is running.
- - the third icon corresponds to the search algorithm used to identify the element under the mouse.

 Functions
 **********************